Headquarters

 About

-Learning By Osmosis was a 5 person group project made the Global Game Jam, 2018.
+Learning By Osmosis was a 5 person group project made for the Global Game Jam, 2018.
 For this game I was the lead producer as well as the lead artist.
-This game 4 person brawler in which players throw books at their opponents to fill their heads with knowledge but giving them unique power-ups at the same time.
-This game requires least one Xbox 360 controller to play.
+This game is a 4 person brawler in which players throw books at their opponents to fill their heads with knowledge but giving them unique power-ups at the same time.
+This game requires at least one Xbox 360 controller to play.
 This game was coded from scratch in C#.

 Video Gameplay